svaraborut/binary-search-tree/readme.md

 implementation I came to the conclusion that there is something strange going on.
 Maybe:

-- There may be something obvious that I'm missing in the testing
+- There may be something obvious that I'm missing in the testing (as at first glance I missed the debug compilation performance hit on `std::map`)
 - Despite the extensive testing there may still be a bug in the implementation.
 - In `std::map` branch nodes has only `left` and `right` pointers making my implementation with `parent` pointer faster when traversing the tree upward.
 Or having the `depth` cached in nodes makes the balancing evaluations faster.
-- I'm using map in such a way that makes it inefficient.
 - `std::map` has a huge penalty when allocating the data having separate leaves to store data (eg.: for each insertion has to allocate space for data + for 50% of the insertions it has to allocate a new branch node)
 - `std::map` has some other allocation penalties
-- Red-Black trees are slower than the naive implemented approach but are more stable.
-- _Unlikely but possible that my implementation of the map is loosing data somewhere_

 ## 🧪 Test